 Lee Jae Shin – Lee Yoon Ji

-Her online profile written as free spirited priness,..that’s indeed true…well kinda..sort of..
-She was studying abroad, is a singer, and also is magnae of the royal Family.
-As a magnae, she is a bit espoiled.
+Her online profile written as a free-spirited princess,..that’s indeed true…well kinda..sort of..
+She was studying abroad, is a singer, and also is magnae of the Royal Family.
+As a magnae, she is a bit spoiled.

-Similar with her lil oppa, Jae Shin appear as doesn’t care much about public opinion about her, while actually fully awareabout that and their impression.
-She understand that she need to acts and behave as princess, and unwilling to let anybody but trustee knows her weakness.
+Similar to her lil oppa, Jae Shin appear as doesn’t care much about public opinion about her, while actually fully aware about that and their impression.
+She understands that she need to acts and behaves as a princess, and unwilling to let anybody but trustee knows her weakness.
 Her relationship with Hang Ah is awesome, and if I may add beautiful, especially how Hang Ah throw away Jae Shin’s pride for her weakness, approach her and being her trustee one.

 I never doubt lee Yoon Ji as an actress.
-Through this role, she prove her ability AGAIN.
-Her performance in hospital made me trembling, no matter how many times I had rewound that scene.
+Through this role, she proves her ability AGAIN.
+Her performance in the hospital made me trembling, no matter how many times I had rewound that scene.

 Kim Bong Gu a.k.a John Mayer – Yoon Jae Moon

 Creepy.
 Loony.
 Those words perfectly describing him, Plus his past, I may add he make me shudder.
 He might make us confused about what is his real intention, But put him in the same room with Jae Ha, and you got another word: Psycho, megalomaniac.
 Until episode 10, we still don’t get a glimpse about his past other than the ‘fighting scene’.
 His conversation with Jae Ha is so intense that I thought I need to hold my breath.